0577215664/BasicTV/README.md

 ### Numerical
 Numerical streams are streams of data samples, mostly from sensors, that are sent out on the network.
 Numerical streams can have units associated with them and are grouped by device, giving BasicTV the flexibility to do seamless conversions and statistical functions.
 Visualizations of the data can be generated on the fly and viewed as a local, non-networked, channel.
 * Live feeds from sensors from satellites and probes
-* Integration with different APIs (GPS and Google Maps)
+* Integration with different APIs (GPS)
 * Units associatable with number streams
-* Auto-deriving missing yet calculatable data
+* Visualizations of data
-* Math functions (log scale, derivations, integrals, statistical tests)
-* Exporting from the network for more advanced math and archiving

 ## Bitcoin and other Cryptocurrencies
 BasicTV has integration with cryptocurrencies, and planned integration with the Bitcoin blockchain directly.
 Peers on the network, as well as television channels, can have any number of cryptocurrency addresses associated with them, all stored and referred to in a cryptocurrency wallet set.
-BasicTV does not currently, or plan to ever, create or handle Bitcoin private keys.
-Wallets must be imported from another source.

 ## Tor and I2P Integration
 One major highlight of BasicTV is the capability of using Tor and I2P efficiently.
 Tor and I2P typically work by creating one connection to the network to load one page.
 Since BasicTV doesn't follow this monolithic connection system, it can spread the load across multiple circuits and interfaces more efficiently.